 According to ISO 14040 and 14044, a complete product life cycle includes raw material acquisition, production, use, and disposal.
 Downstream stages represent the latter portions of this continuum, where products fulfil their intended function and ultimately reach their end of life.

-The term "downstream" stands in contrast to "upstream" or "indirect", which refers to the backward direction in the life cycle towards raw material extraction and production.
-Together, these directional terms help LCA practitioners and decision-makers communicate clearly about which portions of the product life cycle are being considered in an analysis or intervention strategy.
+The term "downstream" stands in contrast to "upstream", which refers to the backward direction in the life cycle towards raw material extraction and production.